 Taco-style pads like the Petzl Alto are great for storing lots of gear, but they tend to be more difficult to switch into backpack mode.
 We recommend that taco-style pads are stored open when not in use to prevent excessive compression.

 Finally, a few pads combine a classic hinge with a taco fold in an attempt to get the best of both worlds.
-These hybrid pads, such as the So iLL Eco Camo, include a cut hinge that is covered by a surface layer of foam.
+These hybrid pads include a cut hinge that is covered by a surface layer of foam.
 With hybrid hinges, the gutter is hidden beneath foam and tends to be less of a hazard.

 Outer Materials and Durability